jtiscione/doodlecritic/README.md

 # Doodle Critic

 #### GET IMMEDIATE AI FEEDBACK ON YOUR ART.

 Draw something in the canvas, and a neural network will guess what it is!

-It has been trained using Google's [The Quick, Draw!
+This is a two-part project.
+It contains a script `train.py` that uses Pytorch to train a convolutional neural network to classify doodles.
+For training data it scans files from Google's [The Quick, Draw!
 Dataset](https://quickdraw.withgoogle.com/data), a data set of 50 million doodles separated into 343 classes.
+It generates two files: `doodles.onnx` and `labels.txt`.

+It also contains a NodeJS / React single page web app that presents the user with a canvas to draw on.
+The webapp loads the model in ONNX format and thereafter uses onnx.js to classify black-and-white 64x64 images uploaded by clients.
+Responses are displayed in the UI as a tag cloud and a meter indicating the activation of a single output neuron.

+If `doodles.onnx` (or `labels.txt`) is not present on disk, the server will download copies that I left in an S3 bucket.

 Google uses a recurrent neural network that pays attention to the order and timing of your strokes as you draw.
-This one has a simpler design that only looks at the image.
+This one is much simpler and only looks at static images.
+Its size was constrained by the limited memory on the GPU.

-Try to be patient with its poor vision; it's only 70% as accurate as Google's.
-They have server farms and I have an RTX 2060 card with 6 GB.
-So you will have to draw carefully for it.
-In many cases I have no clue what this thing is looking for.
+However, the model I left on S3 agrees with Google's 73% of the time, which is not bad considering they have server farms and I have an RTX 2060 card with 6 GB.
+Still, with a lot of categories, I have no clue what this thing is looking for.

-Keep in mind that it has only seen doodles people have drawn in 20 seconds or less, and most people can't draw.
-As soon as Google recognizes a doodle, they snatch the canvas away and move on to the next.
-Therefore your doodle should look like it took you less than 20 seconds.
+# PROJECT DETAILS

 ***

-# PROJECT DETAILS

-### PYTHON STUFF (training phase)
+## PYTHON STUFF (training phase)

 You can use the Python script `train.py` to create your own network, possibly with a different design.

-This Python script will train a neural network and write the model files to the project folder.
+This script will use Pytorch to train a network with two convolutional layers and three fully connected layers:

+![CNN model]
+(/cnn.jpeg)

-Using it to train a network using Google's data set will require a GPU, a full day, and several kilowatt hours.
+Running it on Google's entire downloadable data set will require a GPU, the better part of a day, and several kilowatt hours.
-(A CPU will take a week.)
+(I don't know how long it takes with just a CPU.)

 You will need to download about 20 GB of data from Google, specifically the ["simplified drawing files](https://github.com/googlecreativelab/quickdraw-dataset).
-You can download them from Google Cloud Storage or from [Kaggle](https://www.kaggle.com/google/tinyquickdraw).
+You can download them from Google Cloud Storage or from [Kaggle](https://www.kaggle.com/google/tinyquickdraw) which is where I got mine.

 By default, `train.py` will look for Google's data files within a `data/quickdraw` directory in your home folder.
 If you put them somewhere else, supply the path as a command line argument.
+It will write `doodles.onnx` and `labels.txt` to the project folder.

-Install Python on your system, then install numpy, PIL (Python Image Library), and Pytorch, using `pip install`.
+Installation requirements include numpy, PIL (Python Image Library), and Pytorch (all installable using `pip install`).

-If you're running Linux on a system with an RTX card you can install [NVidia's CUDA Toolkit](https://developer.nvidia.com/cuda-downloads), and follow their instructions for installing their [Automatic Mixed Precision libary](https://nvidia.github.io/apex/amp.html) which is a Pytorch extension for performing float-16 arithmetic on the GPU using NVidia's Tensor Cores.
+If you're running Linux on a system with an RTX card, you can also install [NVidia's CUDA Toolkit](https://developer.nvidia.com/cuda-downloads), and follow their instructions for installing their [Automatic Mixed Precision libary](https://nvidia.github.io/apex/amp.html) which is a Pytorch extension for performing float-16 arithmetic on the GPU using NVidia's tensor cores.
 If you do this, then initialize `MIXED_PRECISION` to `True` in `train.py`.
-This will cut down on training time and tight memory constraints.
+This will cut down on training time and loosen memory constraints.

 Once trained, the network can discriminate among 344 different classes (including a"nothing" channel with all-zero samples).
 If you're not interested in discriminating among that many classes,